shigeandtomo/OMX--DPMD/README.md

 # OMX2DPMD
 Interface from OpenMX to DeePMD-kit <br>
 <br>
-・This　supports upto binary compounds.
+・ This supports upto binary compounds.